Crossfire Hurricane (FBI investigation)

 Trump and his allies repeatedly alleged that the Crossfire Hurricane investigation was opened on false pretenses for political purposes.
-A subsequent review done by Justice Department Inspector General Michael E. Horowitz, released in redacted form in December 2019, found no evidence that political bias against Trump tainted the initiation of the investigation, but did find that the FBI made 17 errors or omissions in its FISA warrant applications to the Foreign Intelligence Surveillance Court (FISA Court) for surveillance of Trump aide Carter Page.
+A subsequent review done by Justice Department Inspector General Michael E. Horowitz, released in redacted form in December 2019, found no evidence that political bias against Trump tainted the initiation of the investigation, but did find that the FBI made 17 errors or omissions in its FISA warrant applications to the Foreign Intelligence Surveillance Court (FISA Court) for surveillance of former Trump aide Carter Page.

 On January 23, 2020, two of the four FISA warrants were declared invalid by the Department of Justice.
 James E. Boasberg, a Washington D.C. federal judge, also said that surveillance collected against Page lacked a legal basis.
-As a result of this and other issues that raised questions about the origins of Crossfire Hurricane, Attorney General William Barr assigned John Durham, the United States Attorney for the District of Connecticut, to lead an investigation into Crossfire Hurricane.
+As a result of this and Attorney General William Barr's beliefs in conspiracy theories about the origins of Crossfire Hurricane, Barr assigned John Durham, the United States attorney for the District of Connecticut, to lead an investigation into Crossfire Hurricane's origins.

 On August 19, 2020, a former FBI attorney pleaded guilty to making a false statement stemming from his alteration of an email connected to one of the FISA warrant applications.
 On October 19, 2020, Barr appointed Durham to be a Special Counsel, elevating the form of the investigation, in this probe.
+Upon release of his final report, Durham did not recommend charges against any new individuals or recommend wholesale changes to how the FBI conducts controversial investigations.
+However, he criticized the FBI and Justice Department, stating that they "failed to uphold their important mission of strict fidelity to the law in connection with certain events and activities described in this report" and argued that a full investigation never should have been launched, despite the December 2019 probe by the Justice Department inspector general, which found that sufficient evidence existed to launch the investigation.